hilts-vaughan/hilts-vaughan.github.io/_posts/2016-11-16-reverse-engineering-trails-in-the-sky-ed-6-game-engine.md

 OK, let's keep in mind that list from before.
 I would expect a number of frames to be near the start of a file if it was going to be declared because it's easy to read immediately and determine how many frame blocks in this file may potentially follow. `0x004` is interesting immediately because it is 64 in decimal -- remember "16384" from the height?
 Pick your favourite calculator -- I use the Python IDLE / REPL and compute 16384/256 ... which is 64, which would make sense.
 So, our first 8-bit block here is clearly the number of frames (note: there is no rigorous proof for this -- it's an assumption I've made given the information available to me.
 Disassembly would be the only way to know for sure.)

 We should record this information.
 If you're trying to follow along, you might consider installing [Kaitai Struct](http://kaitai.io/) now as I will be using it to browse data.
-However. you can record your notes in whatever you want -- including markdown.
+However, you can record your notes in whatever you want -- including markdown.
 I use Kaitai Struct because the visualizer allows me to view my assumptions and visualize the hexdump in a DSL that makes it easy to browse and test definitions.
 Then, when it comes time to import them into a programming language to manipulate, the compiler can take the DSL and generate an object definition for most major programming languages I use on a daily-basis.
 This makes it easy to interact with my new model.

-You may also be interested in browsing the [wiki here](https://github.com/kaitai-io/kaitai_struct/wiki) to be briefly familar, though this is not required as all definitions are provided.
+You may also be interested in browsing the [wiki here](https://github.com/kaitai-io/kaitai_struct/wiki) to be briefly familiar, though this is not required as all definitions are provided.

 So, here's what our notes will look like for the `sprite.yml` that we will create.
 This will be a definition file that is used by the Kaitai Struct Compiler and the Visualizer.
 By writing our notes and observations of the game data inside of Kaitai Struct, we gain the ability to visualize it quickly.
 For example, here is what we're aiming to build here: